<> <> <> <>

 • Eat a little (but not a lot).
 A small piece of fruit, a cup of yoghurt, maybe a handful of nuts; it’s important to give your body something to work with, but you won’t need a lot to get you going.
 Save a proper meal for after your workout.

-• Don’t kill yourself with a two-hour sesh.
+• Don’t kill yourself with a 2-hour sesh.
 30-40 minutes should be ample, whether you’re doing weights or cardio, and you can always factor in high-intensity training if you’re looking for better (or faster) results.
 Going hard will set you up for the day, but going too hard will wear you out and leave little left for what’s ahead.

 Articles you might like: